youmukonpaku1337/powerbox/README.md

 An alpine chroot for android users (requires root and busybox)

 # Why?
 Because we can.
 Seriously, the base android system is so fucking bloated, so let's just create a chroot and forget about that shit.
-PowerBox is made specifically for android, because why not?
+PowerBox is made specifically for Android, because why not?

 # How to use?
-This script sets up the chroot at /linux, creates a 10gb image and adds a shell script to mount all the stuff at /sdcard/mountimg.sh to run it, just enter the android root shell and run:
+This script sets up the chroot at /linux, creates a 10gb image and adds a shell script to mount all the stuff at /sdcard/mountimg.sh to run it, just enter the Android root shell and run:
 ```
 curl https://raw.githubusercontent.com/egor4ka/powerbox/main/powerbox.sh | sh
 ```